 Once your image is selected, you can customize the following settings in the Insert/Edit Image window.

-- Alternative description: Describe the meaning of the image in a detailed phrase in sentence case (omit the words "Image of" or "Picture of") — this is required for accessibility to help people with disabilities.
+- Alternative description: Describe the meaning of the image in a detailed phrase in sentence case (omit the words "Image of" or "Picture of") — this is required for accessibility to help people with disabilities understand the image.

 - Width and Height: Set the pixel dimensions to match your original image, based on the image sizes in the chart above (note that some Snippets automatically set this for an image) — this speeds up loading.